min2ha/ukwa-site/content/target/56383/index.en.md

   "subject": "Brexit"
 }

-# YouGov: The 'extremists' on both sides of the Brexit debate

 Six in ten Leave voters and a third of Remain voters say significant damage to the economy would be a price worth paying to get their way on Brexit